 Last but definitely not least is the Hoover FloorMate, the wet dry upright that we consider to be the most stylish of the three.
 Since its rocking the Hoover name, you can expect to do a lot of amazing things with this vacuum at home.

-Like the Karcher, the Hoover has a dual-tank design that hold clean and dirty water in separate tanks.
+Like the Karcher, the Hoover has a dual-tank design that holds clean and dirty water in separate tanks.
 This means never accidentally reusing dirty water to clean your floors.
 They are located on either side of the unit and detach easily for easy refills and rinsing.

 And to get rid of those extra-stubborn stains, the Hoover comes with a convenient Boost Control button on the handle that shoots out extra soap solution for enhanced cleaning performance.
 For high-traffic areas with smooth floors, this button will serve you well.